PoCInnovation/Workshops/hardware/README.md

 ## 5. [Initiation MQTT_ESP32](./5.MQTT_Esp32/README.md)
 Creation of your own Broker Local:
 - SetUp Wi-fi with Esp32
-- Subcribe and publish data on topics
+- Subtribe and publish data on topics
 - Interact with Broker
 - Redirection topic and data
 - Configuration of Esp32 and Raspberry pi

 ## 6. [IFTTT MQTT_ESP32](./6.MQTT_with_IFTTT_Esp32/README.md)
 - SetUp Wi-fi with Esp32
-- Subcribe and publish data on topics
+- Subscribe and publish data on topics
 - Use Adafruit
 - Use IFTTT